(All photos by Brian Smale)

 Sound helps connect the digital and physical worlds.
 And the soundscape created by the billions of devices around the world affects how people feel, how they interact, how they process information.
 I think of the global soundscape of technology as a system, an audio ecology.
 Because our sounds impact so many people, we have an ethical responsibility to make the system healthy and functional.
-This means we need to get rid of annoying audio, sonic clutter, and noise pollution.
+You can click here to know more about it.
+But, this also means we need to get rid of annoying audio, sonic clutter, and noise pollution.
 It’s not just bad aesthetically; it’s bad for people’s mental and physical health (the World Health Organization has actually confirmed this).
 It’s one way that technology can be a source of cultural and sensory disruption; we feel it in our bodies.
 A more holistic approach to designing our audio ecology can help heal this rupture.

 A healthy audio ecology needs a more dynamic range.
 We need quieter sounds, and more silence (e.g., time to reflect for a moment instead of being constantly rushed by the next alarm).
 Quiet sounds are often felt more than they are heard.
 They’re more effective in communicating information and essential for creating more beautiful and functional digital experiences.